rosechangmi/rose-website/content/authors/admin/.ipynb_checkpoints/_index-checkpoint.md

 highlight_name: true
 ---

-Rose Chang is currently working as a lab manager at the [Computational Clinical Science Lab](https://ccs-lab.github.io/) directed by Dr. Woo-Young Ahn and a research assistant at the [Eating Anxiety Treatment Lab](http://www.louisvilleeatlab.com/) directed by Dr. Cheri A. Levinson.
+Rose Chang is currently working as a research assistant at the [Eating Anxiety Treatment Lab](http://www.louisvilleeatlab.com/) directed by Dr. Cheri A. Levinson.

 She is interested in understanding the underlying mechanisms of psychiatric disorders, particularly those of anxiety and eating disorders, for the development of a more effective and individualized treatment.
 After gaining relevant experience, she plans to continue her journey by pursuing a PhD in clinical psychology.